hsu-github/AgrorithmFarm/README.md

 # Agrorithm Farm

-Agrorithm Farm is an interactive **Streamlit-based** application that allows users to generate high-quality content such as:
+Designed specifically for Capital Area Food Bank (CAFB), Agrorithm Farm is an interactive **Streamlit-based** application that allows users to generate high-quality content such as:

 - Blog posts
 - PowerPoint presentations